 Category one is for calls about people with life-threatening injuries and illnesses.
-We aim to respond to these in an average of seven minutes and at least nine out of ten times within 15 minutes.
+We aim to respond to these in an average time of 7 minutes and at least 9 out of 10 times within 15 minutes.

 Category two is for emergency calls.
-We aim to respond to these in an average of 18 minutes and at least nine out of ten times within 40 minutes.
+We aim to respond to these in an average time of 18 minutes and at least 9 out of 10 times within 40 minutes.

-Category four – less urgent calls.
-In some instances you may be given advice over the phone or referred to another service, such as a GP or pharmacist.
+Category four is for less urgent calls.
+In some instances you may be given advice over the telephone or referred to another service such as a GP or pharmacist.
 We aim to respond to these at least 9 out of 10 times within 180 minutes.